NASA to send unmanned probe to investigate the sun up close

 In the summer of 2018, NASA will launch a one-of-a-kind mission directly into the sun’s atmosphere in an effort to bring back answers to solar physics questions that have long puzzled scientists.

 The mission, which has been discussed since at least 2008, is centered around an unmanned probe that will fly within four million miles of the sun.
-The probe will be subjected to heat unlike that which any other spacecraft has ever previously endured, according to the space agency.
+The probe will be subjected to heat that no other spacecraft has ever previously endured, according to the space agency.

 The mission has been named the Parker Solar Probe in honor of astrophysicist Eugene Parker, according to NASA.
 The space agency announced the mission's name at a ceremony at the University of Chicago, where Parker serves as the Distinguished Service Professor Emeritus at the Department of Astronomy and Astrophysics.